The Bankrate promise

 - You received an SAT fee waiver.

-- You’re under 24 years of age and a ward of the court.
+- You’re under 24 years of age and a ward of the court or an orphan.

 While students need to complete only one FAFSA every year regardless of living situation, students with divorced or separated parents might have to ask each parent to fill out their own CSS Profile.

 Both the CSS Profile and the FAFSA open on Oct.
 1 for the following school year.
-So if you’re preparing for the 2022-23 school year, you can apply as early as Oct.
-1, 2021.
+For the 2023-24 school year, applications opened on Oct.
+1, 2022.
 The deadline for the FAFSA is June 30 of the school year for which you’re applying, although you may have to submit the form earlier depending on your state of residence and the college you’re considering.
 The CSS Profile deadline varies based on the school you’re submitting to.
+Some states have deadlines as early as December, and more than a dozen states award grants on a first-come, first-served basis.

-Should I apply to the FAFSA, CSS Profile or both?
+Should I apply to the FAFSA or CSS Profile?

 As a general rule, you should always apply for as much financial aid as you can.
 At a minimum, you should complete the FAFSA as soon as possible.
 Your expected family contribution and when you complete your application will determine how much you get.
 This should always be your first step.

-The CSS Profile offers different aid compared to FAFSA, which means you might unlock even more financial aid than what’s available at the federal level.
+The CSS Profile offers different aid than the FAFSA, which means that you might unlock even more financial aid than what’s available at the federal and state level.
 If you can afford to pay the fee or you qualify for fee waivers, the CSS Profile is a great extra step.
 But not every school requires the CSS Profile, so you’ll want to investigate any institution you’re interested in before filling out an application.